Project Code: KPF18CHF04 （項目代碼：KPF18CHF04）

 Language intervention: helping children from low socioeconomic status families

-This project aims to address a societal problem among underprivileged children and promotes equal opportunity for language learning in Cantonese and English.
+This project aims to address a societal problem among underprivileged children and promote equal opportunity for language learning in Cantonese and English.
 Three objectives have been established:

-More than 160 students and parents volunteered to participate in this study.
-They were from two kindergartens: Po Leung Kuk Ng Tor Tai Kindergarten and Po Leung Kuk Mrs. Chao King Lin Kindergarten.
+We are grateful that students from four kindergartens participated in different stages of the project.
+We received enthusiastic responses from many students and parents who volunteered to participate in this study.
+Students from two kindergartens Po Leung Kuk Ng Tor Tai Kindergarten and Po Leung Kuk Mrs. Chao King Lin Kindergarten were invited to join the intervention program.

 An intervention program, “Learning English through Stories” was developed by CBRC.
 Over a 10 week period, students watched short story videos in English and participated in follow-up discussions under the guidance of their parents to increase their exposure to high-quality English input, and to improve their English vocabulary, listening and speaking ability.